Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

     2. Upon rendering the first example task, a button entitled "Delete Completed Tasks" should appear immediately below the task list.
     3. Mark one example task complete, as instructed in Test 3, above.
     4. Click on the "Delete Completed Tasks" button.
 A modal should appear asking for confirmation as to whether you wish to delete completed tasks.
     5. Select the "No" option.
 The modal should disappear, with the task list again visible.
-All 4 task items should remain, with one marked completed.
+All 4 task items should remain, with the same task marked complete.
     6. Repeat Step 4.
     7. Select the "Yes" option.
-The modal should disappaer, with the task list again visible.
+The modal should disappear, with the task list again visible.
 There should be 3 task items remaining, with the task item marked complete having disappeared.
     8. Refresh the browser to ensure the example task that had been deleted remains excluded from the task list - confirming the action of deleting the task item has been updated to local storage.
     9. Repeat Steps 3-8, howevever mark 2 of the remaining 3 task items complete, so as to prove that the function works in the same way whether 1 or more task item is marked complete.